furuhama/projectEuler/README.md

 For my [Project Euler](https://projecteuler.net/archives) answers

+## solver

-Every solver script is in `/archive`
+Every solver scripts (written in Golang, Ruby, Python) are in `/archive`

+Solver scripts written in Rust are in `/src/solver`